kagdocs/kagdocs/_documentation/welcome.md

 In the mean time, you can help contribute or refer to the `Manual` folder in KAG and to the [official online documentation](doc.kag2d.com).
 {: .warning }

 KAG uses AngelScript [`2.27.1`](http://www.angelcode.com/angelscript/sdk/docs/articles/changes2.html) as a scripting language.
-You may find documentation about it [here](http://www.angelcode.com/angelscript/sdk/docs/manual/doc_script.html).
+You may find documentation for it [here](http://www.angelcode.com/angelscript/sdk/docs/manual/doc_script.html).
 {: .info }